Scott07uk/project_coursework/README.md

 ## Introduction

 This project attempts to take video recorded on dash-cams, when the vehicle stops moving a prediction is made if the vehicle will start moving again within 8 seconds.
-Eight seconds is the time at which it becomes a fuel saving to stop the engine from running, any stop less than 8 seconds, the extra fuel required to start the engine will be more than the fuel saved by stoping the engine.
+Eight seconds is the time at which it becomes a fuel saving to stop the engine from running, any stop less than 8 seconds, the extra fuel required to start the engine will be more than the fuel saved by stopping the engine.

-The intention is to save fuel in vehicles with internal combusion engines by only activating any start-stop/Intelligence Stop & Go (ISG) technology if a genuine fuel saving will be made.
+The intention is to save fuel in vehicles with internal combustion engines by only activating any start-stop/Intelligence Stop & Go (ISG) technology if a genuine fuel saving will be made.

-This readme takes you through all the steps to run the project, alternativly you can jump straight to the last seconds to run the results and see the visualisations.
+This readme takes you through all the steps to run the project, alternatively you can jump straight to the last seconds to run the results and see the visualisations.

 ## Requirements